App47/appcelerator-modules/README.md

 ## Details

 Regardless of mobile platform, the JavaScript API for the App47 Agent Appcelerator module has a consistent API.
-To include the Agent, follow the instructions for adding an Appcelerator module.
-Include the code like so:
+To include the Agent, follow the instructions for adding an Appcelerator module (i.e. download the corresponding zip file and update your `tiapp.xml` file.

+Include the module like so:

 ```
 var agent = require('com.app47.agent');